My Political Plan for 2026

 Additionally, I want to advocate for due process violations in the United States caused by incompetence in the American judicial system, police corruption, and elitist control.
 There are too many horrifying examples of American citizens in the United States who have their constitutional rights violated by the same systems meant to uphold them.
 Police corruption and incompetence in our judicial system, especially, have caused egregious stains on many Americans.

-Nearly 30% of incarcerated Americans in the United States are there and have been falsely imprisoned despite insufficient evidence, fabricated police testimony, and judicial incompetence.
+Nearly 30% of incarcerated Americans in the United States are there because of bogus charges, and have been falsely imprisoned despite insufficient evidence, fabricated police testimony, and judicial incompetence.

 To not address examples of Americans who have had their rights violated, and to solely forget about them, is to enable corruption by the American police state and the government.
 The best way to combat this is by remembering these individuals and raising awareness about their stories so that they may receive posthumous justice, hold government incompetence accountable, and assist other individuals in knowing their constitutional rights so that they do not make the same mistakes themselves.